foxmask/django-th/README.rst

 Fire the Triggers by hands :
 ============================

-Here are the available management commands to use if you dont plan to use Celery :
+Here are the available management commands you can use by hand when you need to bypass the beat of Celery :

 .. code:: python

     Available subcommands:

     [django_th]
-        fire_th          # will read cache and publish data fire_read_data   # will put date in cache
+        fire_read_data     # will put date in cache fire_publish_data  # will read cache and publish data

-To start handling the queue of triggers you/your users configured, just set those 2 management commands in a crontab or any other scheduler solution of your choice, if you dont want to use Celery
+To start handling the queue of triggers you/your users configured, just set those 2 management commands in a crontab or any other scheduler solution of your choice, if you dont want to use the beat of Celery

 Also : Keep in mind to avoid to set a too short duration between 2 run to avoid to be blocked by the externals services (by their rate limitation) you/your users want to reach.